jonyeezs/road-to-master-ngrx-store/README.md

 ## Dev Tools

 * [store devtools browser extension][store-devtools] - allows you to monitor events and chart the state.
 To have it working with ng-cli, see [here][dev-cli]

+## Helper Libraries

+* [NGRX-Actions](https://medium.com/@amcdnl/reducing-the-boilerplate-with-ngrx-actions-8de42a190aac) - Using decorators and class symbols to reduce the boiler-plate
+* [Angular-ngrx-data](https://github.com/johnpapa/angular-ngrx-data) - Manages entity in a clever black-box

 ## Recommended tutorials